ilyapuchka/Dependency-Injection-in-Cocoa/UIKonf.md

 ---

-^ And we should follow this principle to have loosely coupled code.
+^ And we should follow this principle to have loosly coupled code.

 ^ Dependency Injection is not just patterns that we discussed before.
 It requires both patterns and Dependency Inversion Principle to be applied at the same time.